aestetique/cp2020/README.md

-# Foundry Virtual Tabletop - Cyberpunk 2020 Game System
+# An fan-made implementation of the Cyberpunk 2020 game system for Foundry Virtual Tabletop

 Here goes nothing.